 Items 9 - 14.
 None.
 There are no recent sales unregistered or exempt securities including recent issuance of securities constituting an exempt transaction.
+There is likewise no recent acquisition/disposition of property made by the Corporation.

 D. OTHER MATTERS

 Item 15.
 Action with respect to reports